 Trial

 If settlement talks fail, the case proceeds to trial.
-This stage involves presenting evidence, witness testimony, and legal arguments before a judge or jury.
-Both sides aim to establish their version of events, where your pedestrian accident attorney will prove negligence and damages, and the defense will attempt to minimize or deny liability.
+This stage involves presenting evidence, witness testimony, and legal arguments before a judge or jury (the trier of fact).
+Both sides aim to establish their version of events, where your pedestrian accident attorney will work to prove negligence including liability, causation, and damages.
+The defense will attempt to minimize your injuries and damages, challenge causation, or deny liability.

 - Opening statements